ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/GUI_guides.md

   - Close the GUI
     - Note: this GUI will bring up a tiny, blank window that also needs to be closed

-## Masking GUI 2: Correct Auto-generated Masks
+## Masking GUI: Correct Auto-generated Masks

 Working in the bottom-left image field:
   - Using the right click menu, add and remove vertices as is necessary.
-Click and drag existing vertices to move them.
+Left click and drag existing vertices to move them.
 For every incorrect mask, create / remove / drag the contours until they are correct.
     - Once finished, push `update merged mask`, then click `save final mask for current section`.
   - After every incorrect mask has been corrected following the above bullet point:
     - Push `save final masks for all sections`